Skip to main content

 Achievability doesn't mean easy.
 It means possible.
 The goal should make you uncomfortable, not defeated.

-R - Relevant
+What is R - Relevant?

 A relevant goal matters.
 It connects to your broader life values, career objectives, or personal mission.
 It's worth the effort.